Cochise County Cowboys: Earp and the Cowboys conflict

 Virgil Earp had been appointed the Deputy U.S. Marshal for eastern Pima County on November 27, 1880, before he arrived in Tombstone.
 Wyatt Earp was appointed assistant sheriff for Pima County from July 27 to November 9, 1880.
 After Town Marshal Fred White was killed on October 30, 1880, Virgil was appointed to replace him, gaining the position permanently on June 2, 1881.
 He hired his brother Morgan as a deputy town marshal and occasionally called on Wyatt for assistance.

 The Earps had repeated conflicts with some of the Cowboys, particularly Ike Clanton, Frank McLaury, and Tom McLaury.
 This tension eventually resulted in the Gunfight at the O.K.
 Corral, on October 26, 1881.
 Frank, Tom, and Billy Clanton were killed during that shootout.

 Most historians have considered the McLaurys and the Clantons to be outlaw cowboys.
 Billy Claiborne fled the Tombstone gunfight and later claimed he was unarmed.
 Frank McLaury was known as a good shot.
 Ike Clanton was not well liked because of his drunkenness.
 His brother Billy was considered level-headed and hard-working.
 Some townspeople were particularly fond of young Tom McLaury.
 Billy Clanton and the McLaurys were landowners and commanded some respect in town.
 The men were so popular that the Nuggett said after the gunfight that the Cowboys' funeral "was the largest ever witnessed in Tombstone."

-Earps ambushed
+Virgil Earp maimed

-At about 11:30 pm on December 28, 1881, Virgil Earp was ambushed as he walked from the Oriental Saloon to his room.
+At about 11:30 pm on December 28, 1881, Virgil Earp was ambushed on the streets of Tombstone by hidden assailants shooting from the second story of an unfinished building as he walked from the Oriental Saloon to his room.
 The Sacramento Daily Record-Union reported that "he was fired upon with double-barreled shotguns, loaded with buckshot, by three men concealed in an unfinished building diagonally across on Allen street."